Dxsonu7/DuckMo-App/README.md

 The following REQUIRED features are completed:

 - [x] Pick an app screenshot to duplicate
-- [x] Create a runnable app that displays an Animal Version of Venmo payment section show near the end
+- [x] Create a runnable app that displays an Animal Version of Venmo payment section
 - [x] Layout uses one (1) or more ConstraintLayout
 - [x] Layout uses one (1) or more ImageView
 - [x] Layout uses three (3) or more TextViews